-- Special rules regarding the use of alcohol also apply in Amsterdam on King's Day.
+- Special rules for alcohol consumption will apply in Amsterdam as well.

-- Amsterdam Science Park station will be closed for the day at the request of the police.
-You can travel via Amsterdam Amstel station.
+- Station Amsterdam Sciencepark will be closed for the day; passengers may travel via station Amsterdam Amstel instead.

-The city centre is within walking distance from Amsterdam Centraal station.
-You can travel directly to this station from various locations in the country.
-If you are travelling from Utrecht, you can also disembark at Amsterdam Amstel station and continue your journey on the metro or tram.
-From Noord-Holland, you can disembark in Amsterdam Sloterdijk and transfer to a bus or tram to the city centre.
+The city centre is within walking distance of station Amsterdam Centraal.
+If you are travelling from the direction of Utrecht, you can depart at station Amsterdam Amstel and continue on by metro or tram.
+If you are travelling from the direction of North Holland, you can transfer to a tram, metro or bus at station Amsterdam Sloterdijk to reach the open-air markets in the city centre.